-So, what exactly is Hanukkah?
-It's an eight-day celebration known as the "Festival of Lights," during which Jewish families come together to illuminate candles on a special nine-candle candelabra called a menorah.
+Hanukkah is an eight-day celebration known as the “Festival of Lights,” during which Jewish families come together to illuminate candles on a special nine-candle candelabra called a menorah.
 This is accompanied by reciting prayers, reflecting on hope for the future, and savoring fried delicacies.

 Fun Fact: The term “Hanukkah” translates to “dedication” in Hebrew.
 This holiday signifies the rededication of the Holy Temple in Jerusalem and the triumph of the Jewish people over the Syrian-Greeks, who attempted to impose a different religion and way of life upon them.